matrix-org/matrix.org/content/docs/older/whatsapp-bridging-mautrix-whatsapp.md

 ## Set up an Android VM

 The best way to run an Android Virtual Machine is to use the Android Studio tools from Google.
-First, [install Android Studio ](https://developer.android.com/studio/install), making sure to follow the post-install steps, as they will install additional tools we need, including AVD Manager.
+First, [install Android Studio](https://developer.android.com/studio/install), making sure to follow the post-install steps, as they will install additional tools we need, including AVD Manager.